CATEGORY: COMPLIANCE, EDUCATION

 PROJECT BACKGROUND: This project was created for one of our clients who creates comprehensive drug-free workplace programs (DFWP) and policies.
-They provide On-Site Training, Training of Trainers (TOT), OnDemand 24/7 Internet courses, Employee & Supervisor Webinars and Supervisor Training (Classroom).
-For this project, our client wanted a course that was self-guided and included professional narration using a story-based approach to include several custom interactions to keep participants engaged in the material.
+For this project, they wanted a course that was self-guided and included professional narration using a story-based approach to include several custom interactions to keep participants engaged in the material.
 They also wanted the information provided to be relevant and practical to help their participants draw connections to their individual company’s drug-free workplace programs.
-In addition to these requirements, our client also wanted the course to have a modern digital-style look using high-def photographs, a custom table of contents visible during the course, and custom navigation capabilities.

 TECHNOLOGY USED: Articulate Storyline 2, Camtasia Studio 08, PowerPoint 2013, Adobe Photoshop CC 2014